 The DAAD is complementing the networking efforts and the committed work of the programme’s coordinators with regular outreach events and informational material.
 For instance, it organises networking meetings and specialist conferences to identify various fields of action, current best-practice examples and develop and discuss cross-institutional strategies.
 The intensive exchange of ideas enables the coordinators to benefit from the experience of other higher education institutions and expand their networks.

 With funding totalling €50 million, the State of NRW is supporting the extensive packages of measures of the 30 participating in the programme, thereby making a major contribution to the internationalisation of North Rhine-Westphalia’s academic landscape.
 The figures to date already indicate that this collaboration has been a great success: each year, up to 10,000 refugees interested in studying are provided with information on all topics related to studying by the guidance centres, which were specifically established for this purpose.
-Since the programme began, over 7,600 persons have participated in the language and specialist courses offered.
+Since the programme began, over 8,100 persons (as of December 2021) have participated in the language and specialist courses offered.
 This has laid the foundation for refugees to successfully gain qualifications to study at higher education institutions, who have reported that many course participants have already succeeded in making the leap to higher education.
 The courses and measures, which are now also open to international students, support the internationalisation process that has begun at the higher education institutions and are leading to a diverse and culturally diverse academic landscape.
-In 2020 alone, the courses were attended by participants from 47 different countries of origin.
+In 2021, the courses were attended by participants from 44 different countries of origin.

 NRWege Leuchttürme (NRWege Lighthouses)